hashicorp/vault/website/README.md

 will appear in the github checks which can be used to validate the way docs changes will look live.
 Deployments from `stable-website` will look and behave the same way as deployment previews.

+## Checking for Broken Links

+There is a local script that can be used to check for broken links on the _current product website_ - you can start it by running `npm run linkcheck`.
+There will be a version of this script added as a github check in the near future!

 ## Known Issues